rodzanto/ml-workshop/machine-learning/sagemaker-amazonforecast-mlops/1-step.md

-# How to create a custom MLOps Project using Amazon Forecast for training
+# How to create a custom SageMaker MLOps Project using Amazon Forecast for training

 SageMaker Projects help organizations set up and standardize developer environments for data scientists and CI/CD systems for MLOps engineers.
 Projects also help organizations set up dependency management, code repository management, build reproducibility, and artifact sharing.